- If Games for Windows Live is not working on your Windows 10 device, uninstalling the program and reinstalling it is always a good idea.

-If the previous solution doesn’t work try downloading the latest Live Sign-in Assistant from here.
+If the previous solution doesn’t work try downloading the latest Live Sign-in Assistant from the official Microsoft page.
 After downloading and installing Live Sign-in assistant enter your login details and try launching your games.

-- Go to C:\Windows\SysWOW64.
-If you’re using 32-bit Windows this location might be different.
+- Go to the following location (if you’re using 32-bit Windows this location might be different):

 - Find the xlive, xlive.dll, xlive.dll.cat, xlivefnt.dll, xliveinstall.dll, xliveinstallhost.exe files and copy them to